Place: The sky’s the limit Peter Freeman, Feargal Sharkey, Emma Squire, Karen Stafeckis and Stephanie Flanders (chair)

 Is it possible to imagine new spaces and places into existence in ways that are sympathetic to the needs of future generations while respecting our heritage and environment?

-Our panel of experts, including environmental campaigner Feargal Sharkey and former Chair of Homes England and developer of King’s Cross, Peter Freeman, join York Central’s Director of Development Karen Stafeckis and co-CEO of Historic England Emma Squire to discuss the issues.
+Our session begins with a keynote address by environmental campaigner Feargal Sharkey.
+Next, our panel of experts, including former Chair of Homes England and developer of King’s Cross, Peter Freeman, York Central’s Director of Development Karen Stafeckis and co-CEO of Historic England Emma Squire, discuss the issues.
+The session is chaired by Stephanie Flanders, head of Economics and Government at Bloomberg News.

 Come along and take part in the conversation.